 Get started in 3 steps!

-- Apply for internship funding by submitting the PRSSIM Internship Application >>
+- Apply for internship funding by submitting the PRSSIM Internship Application >> This application is now closed for 2025 and will reopen in 2026.

 Once you complete the Experiential Learning Academy and the PRSSIM Internship Application linked above, you will be contacted by a project team member to learn about your work interests or about internship opportunities you may already have in mind.